-It’s Wimbledon season, so it’s strawberry season!
-There are plenty of delicious recipes for those with a sweet tooth, but savoury recipes with strawberries are harder to find, usually in the form of strawberry salads.
+There are plenty of delicious sweet recipes with strawberries, but savoury recipes with strawberries are harder to find, usually in the form of strawberry salads.
 That’s partly because while other fruits such as apple and pineapple have made the crossover, strawberry changes taste so quickly when cooked.
 Just 15 seconds in the pan increases how sour it tastes by one fold, it seems!

 That’s why something quick like a stir-fry can be a good way to include strawberry in a recipe.
 Many novel recipes try the combination of strawberry and chicken, and my personal preference is strawberry and prawns.
 Prawns usually taste good with a squeeze of lemon, and here the sourness from slightly cooked strawberries make up for that instead.
 The sweet peas add a dash of green and make the dish a bit more colourful.